bhuisgen/neon-webdocs/docs/neon/cli/neon register/index.md

 Use this command to register your Neon Pro license.

 Neon Pro can only run if a license has been purchased and registered by the user through this command.
-It will generate and save localy a licence file which must be present to validate the user rights.
+It will generate and save locally your license file which must be present to allow the instance running.

 An internet access must be available to successfully register your license.